 Faculty Incentive Salary Increment Program (FISIP)

 This document provides the conditions under which incentive increments may be awarded.
 It remains important that a faculty member receiving a FISIP increment support his/her academic year salary and summer salary from grants consistent with effort.
-The college and department will not contribute any state funds for summer salary for any B-base faculty member participating in this program (with the exception of faculty teaching summer session courses, or those with administrative duties or administrative assignments, such as director or chair).
+The college and department will not contribute any state funds for summer salary for any nine-month faculty member participating in this program (with the exception of faculty teaching summer session courses, or those with administrative duties or administrative assignments, such as director or chair).

 Iowa State University policies and programs will comply with the Office of Management and Budget (OMB) Uniform Guidance (2 CFR 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards”) which sets forth the cost principles that institutions of higher education must follow in expenditures of federally-sponsored program funds.
 Specifically, the Uniform Guidance stipulates that institutions must have a payroll distribution system that allows salaries paid under federal grants to be properly allocated and that the institution confirms that individual compensation (including the salary rate) paid under federal awards are appropriate to that award.

 When submitting a new proposal for sponsored funding, a faculty PI or Co-PI may be required to indicate their salary.
 Those PIs or Co-PIs receiving a FISIP increment should indicate their base salary and should not include the FISIP increment.
 Providing the salary amount with the FISIP could result in excess or unallowable charges to the sponsor.
 In addition, the FISIP increment may not be directly charged to current sponsored awards.

 The Office of the Senior Vice President and Provost will evaluate continually the effectiveness of the FISIP program and reserves the right to terminate the program if it is not meeting its intended goals.